Maps of Iceland

 The Blue Lagoon is a world-famous geothermal water spa on the Reykjanes peninsula.
 It has showers, restrooms, changing facilities, on-site massages, a bar, a cafe, a restaurant, and even a hotel if you want to spend the night or have private access to the lagoon.
 Make sure to book your ticket to the Blue Lagoon early, as admission is limited and demand is high!

 With a small geyser bubbling nearby, another hot pool is the historic Secret Lagoon by the town of Fludir in South Iceland.
 It is the oldest swimming pool in Iceland, built in 1891, but was transformed in the 21st century into a comfortable, warm geothermal pool.
-It has become more popular to end a tour of the Golden Circle by relaxing in the Secret Lagoon.
+It has become more popular to combine a Golden Circle tour with the Secret Lagoon.

 You can also head to Fontana Spa by Lake Laugavatn, where you can enjoy a sauna that's built right on top of a steaming geyser with a beautiful lake view.
 To lower the sauna's temperature, you simply open the door to let in some fresh air.
 The Myvatn Nature Baths in North Iceland offer a similar experience if you're exploring the region.